-Some overhead bytes are required to be passed unmodified or regenerated in order for network equipment to properly handle the frame, therefore SafeEnterprise Encryptor automatically bypasses data in these overhead bytes.
+Some overhead bytes are required to be passed unmodified or regenerated in order for network equipment to properly handle the frame, therefore the encryptor automatically bypasses data in these overhead bytes.
 The remaining overhead bytes are handled as specified by the user when the secure session is configured.
 The user may choose to encrypt overhead bytes, pass overhead bytes unmodified, or zeroize overhead bytes.

 Figure 2.
-Encryptor Usage Example in Path Encryption Mode.
+Encryptor Usage Example.